Skip to content

 Trazodone for Sleep Disorder

-Trazodone is not classified by the FDA as a controlled substance, unlike medications such as Lunesta and Ambien.
+Unlike medications such as Lunesta and Ambien, Trazodone is not classified by the FDA as a controlled substance.
 This means that Trazodone is not considered to have potential abuse and misuse.
-Because trazodone is not classified as a controlled substance, doctors do not have strict limits on how many pills they’re able to prescribe.
+Because trazodone is not classified as a controlled substance, doctors do not have strict limits on how many pills they can prescribe.

 Trazodone for sleep disorder treatment medication has the advantage of being an effective treatment for insomnia.
 Trazodone is helpful at low doses for primary and secondary insomnia.
 Moreover, it is less expensive than some newer insomnia medications due to its availability.
 At low doses, trazodone as a sleep aid is often very effective for insomnia.